 One Last Thing...

-Don't try to explain a job gap in your cover letter!
+Don't try to explain an employment gap in your cover letter!

 Just like a resume, a cover letter is not about you.
 It's about what you can do for the employer.